elastic/universal-profiling-documentation/README.md

 <center><img src="https://elastic.github.io/universal-profiling-documentation/img/logo.png"  width="400" height="400"></center>

 Welcome to the **private beta** documentation for Universal Profiling.

 The purpose of this documentation is to assist you in configuring and using Universal Profiling.
 In return, we would appreciate your feedback on your experience of the product, and any other profiling pain-points you may have.

 Continue to the next section to get started with Universal Profiling.

+If you are already done with the initial setup, proceed to explore [Universal Profiling features](./features.md).

 ## Getting started with Universal Profiling